-The second one and the first vocal mic of my home studio is the Rode NTK condenser microphone.
+The second is the Rode NT1-A-MP stereo condenser microphone.

-However, due to its cardioid polar pattern and good proximity effect, it’s great for vocals.
-Still, the lack of other polar patterns limits this microphone to vocals and single sound source musical instruments such s guitars etc.
+Due to its cardioid polar pattern and good proximity effect, it’s great for vocals.
+Still, the lack of other polar patterns limits this microphone to vocals and single sound source musical instruments such as guitars, etc.

 - Cardioid polar pattern